russcd/Ancestry_HMM/scripts/readme.md

 1. "-g 1" indicates that admixed sample genotypes (rather than allele counts) should be used
 2. "-r [float]" sets the per site generation rate
 3. "-m [int]" minimum distance in basepairs between successful SNPs to be included in this analysis
+4. "-o [string]" file to print admixed sample ploidy for ahmm input.
+Default is ploidy.txt
-4. "--min_total [int]" minimum number of samples in each ancestral population to consider a site.
+5. "--min_total [int]" minimum number of samples in each ancestral population to consider a site.
 Default 10.
-5. "--min_diff [float]" minimum allele frequency difference between any pair of ancestral populations to include a site.
+6. "--min_diff [float]" minimum allele frequency difference between any pair of ancestral populations to include a site.
 I.e., this selects AIMs.
 Default 0.1.